nhsconnect/prm-mesh-aws-forwarder/README.md

-# prm-gp2gp-docker-mi-data-uploader
+# prm-gp2gp-mesh-s3-forwarder"

-Repo to spin up PRM's GP2GP MI Data Uploader
+Generic MESH to S3 forwarder, capable of reading messages from a MESH inbox and writing them to AWS S3.

 ## Checks before committing

-Run the following commands: `./tasks validate e2e-test` to run formatting, e2e tests and unit tests before committing.
+Run the following commands: `./tasks validate` to run formatting, e2e tests and unit tests before committing.